todthomson/intro-to-linux-dotnetcore-docker/Step2.md

 4. You will see that you are prompted for your password (not the root password) to confirm that you are in the list of _sudoers_ i.e. the list of users who have been granted the ability to run commands "as root" by the super user.
 The first account created as part of the installation gets sudoers access automatically.

-5. Now that we have an up-to-date package definition list we can run `sudo apt-get upgrade` to upgrade our system to the latest packages and security updates:
+5. Now that we have an up-to-date package definition list we can run `sudo apt-get upgrade` to upgrade our system to the latest package and security updates:

   ![7-sudo-apt-get-upgrade-start](Step2/7-sudo-apt-get-upgrade-start.png)